- Transportation in vans

-Most people relate Rio’s favelas with poverty & violence, but this tour shows a different perspective of hope and beauty!
+Most people relate to Rio’s favelas with poverty & violence, but this tour shows a different perspective of hope and beauty!

 The Favela Tour is an illuminating experience if you look for an insider point of view of Brazil.
 The tour introduces you to Rio’s favelas (950 in the city).
 Mostly placed on former public areas on the hillsides, they are now home to 20% of Rio’s population.
-The tour is not only to explain about favelas, but to give you a whole new understanding about different aspects of Brazilian society.
+The tour is not only to explain favelas but to give you a whole new understanding about different aspects of Brazilian society.